T

 $5–$15

-A tall, dome-shaped sweet bread loaf, studded with candied fruits and raisins, this festive Christmas cake is a Milanese invention enjoyed year-round in bakeries.
+A tall, dome-shaped sweet bread loaf studded with candied fruits and raisins, traditionally enjoyed during the Christmas season, its airy texture and subtle sweetness make it a beloved Milanese delicacy.

 Where to try: Pasticceria Marchesi